felix920506/jellychord/README.md

 You will need to create a Discord bot account to run this application.

 ### Directly from source

+You will need the following setup before running the bot:

+- A valid install of `ffmpeg` added to PATH
+- Python and Poetry

+Steps:

 1. Clone the repo
 2. Create a copy of `config.yml.example` and name it `config.yml`, confirm rename the extension if asked.